Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Introduction

 There are many works addressing the development of quasi-Newton methods in stochastic optimization.
 One of the first attempts is that of Schraudolph, Yu, and G\"unther \cite{schraudolph2007stochastic} where they adapt the L-BFGS method to the stochastic setting by adding damping parameters that control the effect of noise, furnishing the oL-BFGS method.
 Their approach is empirical, and not much can be said about the quality of the Hessian approximation.
 Bordes and Pierre \cite{bordes2009sgd} propose a diagonal rescaling matrix for linear support vector machines based on oL-BFGS, providing an analysis of their approach.
 In their numerical tests, their method matched oL-BFGS in convergence per epoch but with a significant improvement in terms of runtimes.
 Hennig \cite{hennig2013fast} uses a Bayesian approach to learn about an objective function from noisy gradient evaluations.
+Byrd et al.~\cite{byrd2011use} use a sample average approximation to compute the search direction in Newton-CG and L-BFGS.
+As a consequence, they do not have a statistical error on their estimates but a bias.
 Hennig \cite{hennig2013fast} models the prior distribution of the objective function as a Gaussian process with a squared exponential kernel and, using the linearity of Gaussian processes, derives prior distributions for the gradient and the Hessian of the objective function.
 Then, assuming Gaussian likelihoods for both the gradient and the Hessian of the objective function, Hennig \cite{hennig2013fast} deduces closed-form equations for the mean of the (also Gaussian) posterior distribution.
 Sohl-Dickstein, Poole, and Ganguli \cite{sohl2014fast} develop a quasi-Newton method for sums of functions where they keep a quadratic approximation for each of these functions, subsampling them at each iteration and updating the respective quadratic approximation with new gradient information.
 They use a shared, low-dimensional subspace to avoid the cost of storing a Hessian matrix for each function.
-Byrd et al.\cite{byrd2016stochastic} propose a stochastic quasi-Newton method comprising a two-loop scheme where the outer loop updates the curvature pairs in a L-BFGS scheme (with large sample sizes), and the inner loop performs preconditioned stochastic gradient descent (with lower sample sizes).
+Byrd et al.\cite{byrd2016stochastic} propose a stochastic quasi-Newton method comprising a two-loop scheme where the outer loop updates the curvature pairs in an L-BFGS scheme (with large sample sizes), and the inner loop performs preconditioned stochastic gradient descent (with lower sample sizes).
 Thus, the method proposed by Byrd et al. \cite{byrd2016stochastic} does not incorporate the information from the noisy gradients of the inner loops in the Hessian approximation.
 Moritz, Nishihara, and Jordan \cite{moritz2016linearly} improve the stochastic quasi-Newton method proposed by Byrd et al. \cite{byrd2016stochastic} by combining it with a control variate method to estimate the gradient at each iteration, achieving linear convergence.